stephanie-saretsky/mta-stops/README.md

 # mta-stops

-## To install:
+## To install

 - Install MongoDB and run
 - Confirm installation of dependencies like GTFS and react-map-gl after npm install
+- This project was created using Node version 10.15.3

-## Launch command: npm run dev
+## Launch command

+**npm run dev**

-You will find the project running at http://localhost:3000
+This project will run at http://localhost:3000

 ![project](public/project.png)

-This project was created using Node version 10.15.3